kwsou/video2x/README.md

     // waifu2x upscaler options
     "waifu2x": {

-        // full path of the waifu2x-caffe-cui executable "executablePath": "waifu2x-caffe-cui.exe",
+        // full path of waifu2x-caffe executable
+        "directory": "C:/dev/tools/waifu2x-caffe",

+        // the model to use.
+This is a folder path from the base directory above "model": "models/anime_style_art",

-        // you can run waifu2x-caffe-cui in either CPU or GPU mode, this contains common options for both "COMMON_PRESET": [
+        // you can run waifu2x-caffe-cui in CPU, GPU, or CUDNN mode, this contains common options for all modes "COMMON_PRESET": [
             ...
         ],

-        // specific options for CPU/GPU mode
+        // specific mode options
         "CPU_PRESET": [ ... ],
         "GPU_PRESET": [ ... ],
+        "CUDNN_PRESET": [ ... ],

         // Work distribution.
-You can define as many threads as your PC can support. (ex. for 4 cores + 1 gpu) "threads": [
+You can define as many threads as your PC can support. (ex. for 4 CPU cores + 1 gpu CUDA) "threads": [
             {
                 "type": "gpu",